progre/lmorandomizer/README.md

 - Shop restrictions:
   - Maps are sold out if any map is acquired.
 Maps are not necessary to beat the game.
   - Sacred Orbs have the same problem as maps but have a real impact on game play.
-  - Main Weapons severely break the shop interface if placed there.
+  - Main Weapon cannot be displayed.
   - Shuriken, Throwing Knives, Flares, Spears, and Bombs are always ammo in shops.
   - Silver Shield and Angel Shield don't sell out when bought.
 You do get the proper item if purchased.